Register and how to vote

 - a qualifying Commonwealth citizen resident in the UK

 - an EU citizen resident in the UK

-For details on registering as a service voter or overseas elector, please see the Electoral Commission.
+For details on registering as a service voter or overseas elector, please visit the Electoral Commission website.

 How you can vote